 When would the tariff emergency end under S.J.
 Res.
 88?

-What law lets Congress terminate a national emergency used for tariffs?
+What law lets Congress end a presidential emergency?

 Based on S.J.Res.
 88 bill text